 Police believe that Kamara was the victim of a robbery.
-His death might also be connected to four others taxi robberies in upper Northwest in the last few weeks, police said.
+His death might be connected to four other taxi robberies in upper Northwest in the past few weeks, police said.

 Kamara's relatives said they are struggling to understand why someone would take the life of the taxi driver, whom they described as "the rock" of his family.

 "We're going through a hard time," said Fatima Bangura, 50, one of Kamara's cousins.
 "This is someone who carried the family.
 One phone call, and he'd be there for you."

 Police said they learned of the killing about 1:30 a.m. when officers were called to investigate an accident in the 6800 block of Ninth Street NW.
 Kamara's cab had crashed into several parked cars, and he was slumped over the steering wheel.
 He had been shot once in the head, police said.

 Kamara, of Lanham, was taken to Washington Hospital Center, where he was pronounced dead.

 A witness told police that he spotted a man running from the cab and gave officers a description of the person, said Cmdr.
 Hilton Burton of the 4th District.

 A few minutes later, police questioned the manager of the Motel 6 in the 6700 block of Georgia Avenue NW, about two blocks away.
 The manager told police that he had just seen a man who matched the description from the witness dashing into a first-floor motel room, Burton said.